 The Washington Climbers Coalition joined the Washington Outdoor Alliance in 2013 and has worked on legislative advocacy and public agency land management matters with our friends among the whitewater, hiking, and back-country skiing community since that time.
 Notable successes include key input in the State Governor’s Outdoor Recreation Task Force, Mount Baker-Snoqualmie National Forest’s Sustainable Roads Initiative, and Mountains to Sound Greenway National Heritage Area Designation.

-In 2018 we hope to launch the first Forest Service sponsored climbing access trailwork in an alpine zone.
-This project, again, is to be facilitated by the Access Fund Conservation Team, working with volunteers from the Washington Climbers Coalition and other interested climber and trailwork organizations in Washington.
+In 2018 we launched the first Forest Service sponsored climbing access trail work in an alpine zone.
+This two-year project is facilitated by the Access Fund Conservation Team, working with volunteers from the Washington Climbers Coalition and other interested climber and trail work organizations in Washington.